BebraLand/BebraLand-Launcher/README.md

 Launcher keeps `/api/v1/ws` open while running.
 If backend shell/CLI creates, deletes, clones, edits RAM, or builds pack while server is running, backend pushes `profiles.changed` and the pack combo updates live.

+If backend changes a profile runtime with `profile runtime` / `profile hotswap` / `profile loader`, the launcher keeps the same local instance slug, installs the new Minecraft/modloader version from the next manifest, syncs changed pack files, and launches that new installed version.

 Pack controls:

 - `Reinstall`: downloads Minecraft runtime and managed pack files again, while keeping local user data like `saves`, `screenshots`, `resourcepacks`, `shaderpacks`, options, and server list.